 God knows our children.
 He knows our strengths and weaknesses.
 And most importantly, He knew these children before they were born, and has formed them for a purpose before we knew them.
-He already has this figured out — and all we have to do is listen.
-Seek His will, hear Him, and step forward knowing you are working out His interests (not self-interest) and His best for His children.
+He already has this figured out — and all we have to do is listen, seek His will, hear Him, and step forward knowing we are working out His interests (not our own self-interests) and His best for His children.

 Yes, it takes less time to say, “because I said so,” than it does to bring our children along with us.
 It is easier to mete discipline by the letter rather than by the heart.
 But by seeking our child’s heart, we emulate their Father to whom they are ultimately accountable.

 On the other hand, if we read together, talk together, play together, investigate together, and encourage our children to pursue their interests — to draw, to create, to research, to thrive — we will have practiced the art of homeschooling!
-And that gets to the heart of it.

-- Do not loose heart.
 Despite all of our heartfelt efforts, not all days will be heart-happy.
 We can expect there to be days when we don’t feel we can hear God; when our relationships with our children suffer through conflict or strife or merely lack of time; we can run into tutoring difficulties, burnout, frustration, and failures.
-We can expect trials to come our way — to test us, to grow us and to conform us into His image.
+We can expect trials to come our way — to test us, to grow us, and to conform us into His image.

 Remember there are all kinds of learning!
 And the road to success is all about process — despite our focus on the ultimate destination.
 Don’t grow weary.
 We know there is a reward if we do not lose heart.